-- It means they agree with the decision they made on your Level 1 appeal. - The notice you get will tell you in writing what you can do if you want to continue with the review process.
+- It means they agree with the decision they made on your Level 1 appeal.
+This is called upholding the decision. - The notice you get will tell you in writing what you can do if you want to continue with the review process.

-Step 4: If the answer is no, you need to decide whether you want to take your appeal further by going to Level 3.
+Step 4: If the answer is no, you'll need to decide whether you want to take your appeal further by going to Level 3.

 - There are 3 additional levels in the appeals process after Level 2 (for a total of 5 levels of appeal).
-If you want to go to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+If you want to go to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3, your appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 8 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.